Králův Dvůr: History of administrative parts

 The first written mention of Popovice is from 1266 when it was possessed by the Chotěšov Abbey.
 An iron smeltery was situated here, as well as iron mills powered by running water, which was fed by a system of ponds.
 Two ponds have been preserved – Měřák and Popovícký.

 Karlova Huť was an iron smeltery established at the latest in the 1350s.
 In the 16th century, it was owned by the noble family of Karlové of Svárov, after which it got its name.
 In 1595, the very first blast furnace in Bohemia was built here.
 The settlement was mostly demolished in 1960 when the smeltery was expanded to iron works and cement plants were established.
 Although the classic blast furnace production ended here in the 1980s, the company's tradition continues to this day.

 Počaply was first mentioned in 1253.
 The workers' colony for the nearby iron works was erected in 1905.
-In 1915, a monumental building of the elementary school was built.
+In 1915, a monumental building of the primary school was built.

 Křižatky was first mentioned in 1603.
 It was a small settlement situated in the hills, where blacksmiths from Karlova Huť lived.
 One hundred years later it no longer existed, but at the end of the 18th century it was restored again.

 The first written mention of Levín is from 1391.

 Zahořany was first mentioned in 1525, and in 1980 was joined to Beroun.
 Between 1990 and 2002, Zahořany was an independent municipality, and on 1 January 2003, Zahořany joined Králův Dvůr.

 Demographics

-In the 21st century, population numbers are growing.
-Proximity to the capital city of Prague makes Králův Dvůr a favourite place for people to live.
+In the 21st century, population numbers are growing due to proximity to the capital city of Prague.

 Transport

-The D5 motorway from Prague to Plzeň and the border with Germany passes through the town.
+The D5 motorway (heading from Prague to Plzeň and further the Czech-German border in Rozvadov) passes through the town.

 Sights

 The main landmark is Králův Dvůr Castle.
 In 1585, the stone court was rebuilt in the Renaissance style into a closed four-winged castle with an inner courtyard.
 During the great fire in 1712, the castle lost one wing.
 The biggest changes awaited the castle in the second half of the 18th century when it was rebuilt in the Baroque style.
 It received roughly its present appearance, which was most likely created by Kilian Ignaz Dientzenhofer.

 In 1860, the castle was sold to Emil Egon Fürstenberg, who had no interest in keeping the property in good shape, and the castle was used as a warehouse.
-After World War II, the chastle was nationalized, and state enterprises were maintained by using its buildings as a warehouse.
+After World War II, the castle was nationalized, and state enterprises were maintained by using its buildings as a warehouse.
 The castle's garden was used as a path for the D5 highway.
 The castle was sold to a private owner in 2000 and its reconstruction is planned.

 The Church of the Assumption of the Virgin Mary was built in Počaply in 1730–1733, most likely by K. I. Dientzenhofer.